greenelab/deep-review/manuscript.md

 Under this framework, they used smoothed sparse encoding to represent amino acids individually.
 Because MHCnuggets had to be trained for every MHC allele, performance was far better for alleles with abundant, balanced training data.
 Vang et al. [@12i8Apfdc] developed HLA-CNN, a method which maps amino acids onto a 15-dimensional vector space based on their context relation to other amino acids before making predictions with a CNN.
-In a comparison of several current methods, Bhattacharya et al. found that the top methods — NetMHC, NetMHCpan, MHCflurry, and MHCnuggets — showed comparable performance, but large differences in speed.
+In a comparison of several current methods, Bhattacharya et al. found that the top methods---NetMHC, NetMHCpan, MHCflurry, and MHCnuggets---showed comparable performance, but large differences in speed.
 Convolutional neural networks (in this case, HLA-CNN) showed comparatively poor performance, while shallow and recurrent neural networks performed the best.
-They found that MHCnuggets — the recurrent neural network — was by far the fastest training among the top performing methods.
+They found that MHCnuggets---the recurrent neural network---was by far the fastest training among the top performing methods.

 ### PPI networks and graph analysis